MalekMansour/Killer-Invasion/README.md

 # Killer Invasion
-Your son has been kidnapped and they are asking for 300 crypto coins in return.
-You decide to go back to the old ways that you used to make money, which is on the dark web.
+Your daughter has been kidnapped by a secret organization and you owe 500 CryptoCoins to get her back.
+You use your hacking knowledge to hack various people from the dark web and steal their money.
 [Link to YouTube Video](https://www.youtube.com/watch?v=Q_05seOtb3g)

 ![Screenshot](screenshot/KI3.png)